17 Best Things to Do in Bellagio (Lake Como, Italy)

 Although technically Menaggio is the bigger of the two, I found that there are many more things to do in Varenna, and I generally liked Varenna a bit more than Menaggio.
 So if you have to choose between the two, I’d definitely go for Varenna!

 However, I think that both towns are worth visiting, so if you have the time, I suggest checking out both.
-It takes only 15-20 minutes to get to Varenna or Menaggio from Bellagio, and a one-way ticket costs around €5.
+It takes only 15-20 minutes to get to Varenna or Menaggio from Bellagio, and the ferry along the way is really scenic.

 Useful Info for Visiting Bellagio, Lake Como